-We do so much more than writing grammatically correct content and fixing typos.
-We do major editing and reorganizing, website and document design, template design and formatting, rebranding, converting file formats to be used with new applications, adapting content for new audiences, project management, knowledgebase management, and publishing in a variety of formats.
+Whether an eBook or a print book, an electronic or a print publication, we do so much more than writing grammatically correct content and fixing typos.
+We do major editing and reorganizing, eBook and book design, website and document design, template design and formatting, rebranding, converting file formats to be used with new applications, adapting content for new audiences, project management, knowledgebase management, and publishing in a variety of formats.
 You’ll see from the following stories that we love challenging work.
 Let us put our thinking caps on both for and with you.

 Challenge: While on the phone with less-than-happy customers whose products required repair, help desk agents quickly had to find the correct process to follow.
 Where did the customer live?
 Was the product new?
 What was its model?
 The help desk agents asked many questions from memory and then looked for the most appropriate Word file on their hard drive.
 Many steps in these long procedures overlapped.
 When managers changed the steps in one file, they couldn’t always remember to review and update all the related steps elsewhere.